Rugby Resources (CVE:RUG) Stock Price Down 25% – Should You Sell?

-Rugby Resources Ltd. (CVE:RUG – Get Free Report)’s share price dropped 25% during trading on Tuesday .
+Rugby Resources Ltd. (CVE:RUG – Get Free Report) dropped 25% during mid-day trading on Tuesday .
 The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 235,500 shares changed hands during mid-day trading, a decline of 30% from the average daily volume of 338,765 shares.
+Approximately 235,500 shares were traded during trading, a decline of 30% from the average daily volume of 338,765 shares.
 The stock had previously closed at C$0.02.

 About Rugby Resources